-Thoracic outlet syndrome is a condition that occurs when the thoracic outlet (the space between the collarbone and your first rib) has narrowed.
-This can happen for numerous reasons, including being the result of an injury, disease, or a structural issue that has been there since birth.
-Thoracic outlet syndrome can cause a wide variety of unpleasant symptoms, as it affects the nerves, blood vessels, and muscles that start in the chest and wind down into the arms.
+TOS can cause a variety of unpleasant symptoms because it affects the nerves, blood vessels, and muscles that start in the chest and wind down into the arms.
 When this area becomes compressed, the pressure can lead to pain in the neck, arms, and shoulders.
 Some patients also report experiencing numbness and tingling in the arms and hands.

 What Are the Symptoms of Thoracic Outlet Syndrome?

-The symptoms of thoracic outlet syndrome vary widely depending a host of factors.
+The symptoms of thoracic outlet syndrome vary widely depending on a host of factors.
 One of the most important considerations is whether the nerves and/or blood vessels are being affected by this compression.
-When the nerves are compressed, the following symptoms may occur:
+When the compression presses in on the nerves, the following symptoms may occur:

 - Pain in the neck, shoulder, arm, or hand